asheroto/Chocolatey-Package-Updater/README.md

 ```

 #### Example using ScrapeUrl, ScrapePattern, FileUrl version replacement

+This method corresponds to the [example-package-scrape-version](example-package-scrape-version) example package.

 ```powershell
 # Set vars to the script and the parent path